seralexeev/xrabbit.dev/README.md

 id: 75
 date: 31-05-2025
 media:
-  - media/75-1.jpg
+  - 75-1.jpg
 ```

-In the end, I saw that treasured screen.
-Now the system boots from nvme and it looks like everything works.
-Now I need to move everything to the new platform and connect and solder all the wires.
+In the end I saw that cherished screen.
+So now the system boots from nvme and it seems everything works.
+Now I need to move everything I have to the new platform and connect and solder all the wires.

 ---